University of Texas at Austin wordmarkUniversity of Texas at AustinCollege of Liberal Arts wordmarkCollege of Liberal Arts

-So I've put together this handy guide for you to use, whether you're doing a research paper for class or just prowling the site for fun.
+So, I have put together this handy guide for you to use, whether you are doing a research paper for class or just prowling the site for fun.
 Happy trails!

 Step 1: Choose your topic and do your research